-Under pressure to deliver applications faster and ensure 24/7 runtime, organizations are increasingly turning to DevOps methodologies to deliver applications quicker and in an automated fashion.
+Under pressure to deliver applications faster and ensure 24/7 runtime, organizations are increasingly adopting a cloud native technologies to deliver applications quicker and in an automated fashion.
 By now, most agree that Kubernetes should be at the core of your stack.
 But what are your options and what should you be looking for?

 Docker, for example, is the best way to distribute software in a DevOps-enabled environment.
-Providing a thin layer of isolation and utilizing resources better than virtual machines do.
+It provides a thin layer of isolation and uses resources more efficiently than virtual machines do.
 Immutable and independent from the underlying infrastructure, Docker runs the same way on a developer machine as it does in a production environment.

-Yet, it’s Kubernetes that is fast emerging as the most popular container orchestration engine and seems to be winning the container war1.
+Kubernetes is by now the indisputable container orchestration leader.
 Why?
 The answer seems to come down to community building.
 The Kubernetes open source community is vast and includes Google, Red Hat, Canonical, CoreOS, and Microsoft, to name a few.
 This has given the open source project the legs it needed to grow and mature faster than any other product on the market.
 And of course, being open source, it’s independent of corporate planning or constraints.

-As the market continues to mature, organizations that add these technologies to their DevOps toolkit will reap the rewards — transforming their IT operations, augmenting collaboration between ops and development, and increasing the overall agility of the business as a whole (here’s a tip: while it may seem overwhelming, there is no need to go all in at once, you can modernize your application iteratively).
+As the market continues to mature, organizations that adopt cloud native technologies will reap the rewards — transforming their IT operations, augmenting collaboration between ops and development, and increasing the overall agility of the business as a whole (here’s a tip: while it may seem overwhelming, there is no need to go all in at once, you can modernize your application iteratively).

 But there are some hurdles along the way.